Roebling, New Jersey: History

 Roebling, site of the Roebling Steel Mill, the Kinkora Works, was founded by Charles Roebling, son of John A. Roebling.
 John A. Roebling & Sons company built and provided the steel for the Brooklyn Bridge, the Golden Gate Bridge, as well as numerous other bridges including one over Niagara Falls.

 The steel mill was also responsible for the production of the elevator cables for the Empire State Building in New York City, the Chicago Board of Trade Building in Chicago and the Washington Monument in Washington, D.C.
 John A. Roebling & Sons company made the wire for the original slinky as well.

 Geography

 According to the United States Census Bureau, the CDP had a total area of 1.173 square miles (3.036 km^{2}), including 1.008 square miles (2.610 km^{2}) of land and 0.165 square miles (0.426 km^{2}) of water (14.07%).

 Demographics

+Roebling first appeared as a census designated place in the 2010 U.S. census formed from part of deleted Florence-Roebling CDP.